 - Have unstable ABIs/APIs and no API/ABI compatibility guarantees.

 Same-Process HAL (SP-HAL) is a set of predetermined HALs implemented as Vendor Shared Libraries and loaded into Framework Processes.
 SP-HALs are isolated by a linker namespace (controls the libraries and symbols that are visible to the shared libraries).
 SP-HALs must depend only on LL-NDK and VNDK-SP.

 VNDK-SP is a predefined subset of eligible VNDK libraries.
 VNDK-SP libraries are carefully reviewed to ensure double-loading VNDK-SP libraries into framework processes does not cause problems.
 Both SP-HALs and VNDK-SPs are defined by Google.

 The following libraries are VNDK-SP libraries that are accessible by SP-HALs:

-The following VNDK-SP dependencies (VNDK-SP-Indirect) are invisible to SP-HALs:
+The following VNDK-SP dependencies (VNDK-SP-Private) are invisible to SP-HALs:

 The following are framework-only libraries with RS exceptions (FWK-ONLY-RS):

 - Modules refer to either Shared Libraries or Executables.